 The best way to store is using airtight containers.
 This has got active cultures, so it is ideal to use nonreactive containers like stainless steel boxes, glass jars or food-grade plastic containers.
 I personally use a stainless steel cylinder box, which fits my refrigerator, and easy for me to use for the whole week.

-- In another pot, soak skinless black gram for 3-4 hours along with fenugreek seeds.
+- In another pot, soak urad for 4 hours along with fenugreek seeds.

-- Rinse three times till the water seen clear.
+- Rinse three times or until the water is clear.

 - Using wet grinder or mixer grinder, grind urad dal with half a cup of water, until it becomes smooth paste.